TomiVidal99/bibliotecario/README.md

 <!--- Provide general information about your project here.-->

-- The gold is to provide an GUI to organize files.
+- The gold is to provide an UI to setup filters and some basic settings to automatically move files from what we call *origin folders* to *destination folders*.
+Eventually i'd be great to provide some backup system.

 ## Technologies Used